MetaMask/action-npm-publish/README.md

 This assumes that you've created an `npm-publish` environment and placed it behind an approval step.

-You can notify `@MetaMask/npm-publishers` that a release is ready to be approved by providing a `slack-webhook-url` input:
+You can automatically notify `@MetaMask/npm-publishers` that a release is ready to be approved by providing a `slack-webhook-url` input:

 ```yaml
 - uses: MetaMask/action-npm-publish@v5